antmelekhin/ansible-role-postgres-exporter/README.md

 Postgres Exporter
 =================

-An Ansible role to install, configure and update [Postgres Exporter](https://github.com/prometheus-community/postgres_exporter).
+An Ansible role to install, configure and update the [Postgres Exporter](https://github.com/prometheus-community/postgres_exporter).

 Requirements
 ------------